But all I know is you're sure lookin' good in my shirt"

 - Atom Eve ends up wearing a shirt after some time with Invincible.
 Curiously enough, he was wearing his superhero costume beforehand, so it seems a lot like she created it with her powers specifically for that scene.

-- When Aquaman and Dolphin got it on, Dolphin started wearing Aquaman's gold scaled shirt as a mini-dress.
-It looked a lot better on her than it ever did on him.
+- When Aquaman and Dolphin were an item, she started wearing his gold-scaled shirt as a mini-dress.
+It looked a lot better on her than it ever did on him◊.

 - In Circles, after their first time having sex, Taye walks out of the bedroom wearing only one of Marty's shirts.